ashn-dot-dev/lumpy/README.md

 setmeta(b.&, meta);
 println("a is " + repr(a));
 println("b is " + repr(b));
-# a and b are semantically equal according to the overloaded "==" and "!="
+# a and b are semantically equal according to the overloaded "==" operator even
-# operators even though they are not structurally equal
+# though they are not structurally equal
 println("a == b is " + repr(a == b));
 println("a != b is " + repr(a != b));
 ```